GACJ/callingitround/content/docs/conducting/4_round_the_circle/index.md

 This strategy requires perhaps the most pen-and-paper work, but can be fun and a good exercise.
 I will cover only the general idea here.

 Recall the touch of Plain Bob Minor that goes ```ppb ppb```.
-We saw this touch in an earlier Chapter of _Calling It Round_.
+We saw this touch in an earlier chapter of _Calling It Round_.
 It turns out that you can _also_ call a very related touch: ```pbp pbp```.
 And another: ```bpp bpp```.
 These touches are so related to one another that many ringers would call them _rotations_ of a single touch.
-To understand a little more about why, it's useful once more to shed our limited left-to-right Western writing system and look at a circle:
+To understand a little more about why, it's useful once more to shed our limited linear writing system and look at a circle:

 {{< figure src="ppbppb.png" class="center" width=150px >}}